-F Water, plumbing and bathroom fittings
+Water, plumbing and bathroom fittings

 Repair category 1

 Notes Seals around bath and shower areas are frequently troublesome.
-Failure to seals can result in dampness/decay within hidden areas of the property.
+Failure to seals can result in dampness and decay within hidden areas of the property.

-Heating and hot water

-Repair category 2

-Notes The central heating boiler appears to be of an older design.
-Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
-Future repair or replacement should be anticipated.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.
+I am advised by the seller that the property has recently had a Gas Safety Certificate issued in relation to the boiler and this should be confirmed.